castelojb/research_flow/README.md

 - **Extensibility in heart**: With the Kernel Chain pattern, `easily integrate` new methodologies and data into existing experiments.
 - **Strong Type Safety**: Leverage [Pydantic](https://pydantic-docs.helpmanual.io/) and [Gloe](https://github.com/ideos/gloe)'s type system to ensure that data flows correctly through your pipeline, catching potential type inconsistencies early in the development process.
 - **Domain and Technology Agnostic**: The generic nature of the library allows it to be used across various domains and technologies.
 It is designed to be flexible and adaptable, allowing you to use it with any machine learning framework or library, such as [PyTorch](https://pytorch.org/), [TensorFlow](https://www.tensorflow.org/), [scikit-learn](https://scikit-learn.org/) or any other technology.
 This means you can easily integrate it into your existing projects and workflows, regardless of the tools you are using.
-- **Lightweight**: Built entirely in Python, Research Flow introduces no additional dependencies, ensuring a lightweight and efficient solution.transformer
+- **Lightweight**: Built entirely in Python, Research Flow introduces no additional dependencies, ensuring a lightweight and efficient solution.

 ### 📦 Installation